material-components/material-components-ios/contributing/checklist.md

 Tip: write a unit test for this.

 1. Implement `-initWithCoder:`.
+1. For decoding objects always use "decodeObjectOfClass:forKey:" whenever possible.
 1. Implement `-encodeWithCoder:`.
+1. Implement NSSecureCoding Protocol if all subclasses support NSSecureCoding.
+For example UIView and UIViewController do not support NSSecureCoding.
 1. If implementing NSSecureCoding, implement `+supportsSecureCoding`.
 1. Enter YES or NO